ylhs-262912/pydew-valley-uzh/README.md

 # PyDew Valley

-PyDew Valley is a project created by ClearCode in Python using pygame-ce to be used by the University of Zurich in an experimental study in psychology.
-In the experimental study, we investigate social influence on the adoption of health behaviors.
+PyDew Valley is a project originally created by ClearCode in Python using pygame-ce.

+This expanded version will be used by the [University of Zurich's Department of Psychology](https://www.psychologie.uzh.ch/en.html) in an experimental study in psychology.
 For more details on the game levels, please [click here](https://docs.google.com/spreadsheets/d/1NAssjrPN4mv3kBC3e5YmJcYkJZLU7450cFR9EhCbfgE/edit?gid=374591304#gid=374591304).
 This project is due for completion on September 1st, 2024.

 For more information, please contact s.kittelberger[at]psychologie.uzh.ch.

-## Build Instructions
+## Setup Instructions

-To see how this project works, please check [CONTRIBUTING.md](./CONTRIBUTING.md)
+This project requires Python 3.12 or above.

 1. Clone this repository